santu-d-dotcom/youtube-growth-guide/guides/video-ideation.md

 **Ready to optimize your content?** Check out our [Thumbnail & Title Optimization Guide](thumbnail-title-optimization.md) to maximize click-through rates, or our [Content Scoring Guide](content-scoring.md) to predict performance before publishing.

-**Want to automate ideation?** [Creator Unlock](https://creatorunlock.com?fpr=chris95) uses AI to generate high-performing video ideas based on audience demand and trending topics.
+**Want to automate ideation?** [Creator Unlock's "What To Create" tool](https://creatorunlock.com?fpr=chris95) uses AI to generate unlimited high-performing video ideas based on audience demand, trending topics, and competitive gap analysis.
+Never run out of ideas again!

 ---